mpppk/connect-to-gce-win/readme.md

 zone: asia-northeast1-b
 ```

 Then, execute binary and your RDP Client will be started.
+(example gif uses [Microsoft Remote Desktop Beta](https://rink.hockeyapp.net/apps/5e0c144289a51fca2d3bfa39ce7f2b06/), but you can use any clients)

 ```
 $ ./connect-to-gce-win